mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     cd server
     just build

-    # for generating the policy file
+    # for generating the manifest file
-    just generate-policy-dev
+    just generate-manifest-dev
     ```

 Two files will be generated after the building process:

-* `policy.toml`: the enclave security policy that defines which enclave is trusted.
+* `manifest.toml`: the enclave security manifest that defines which enclave is trusted.
 * `host_server.pem`: TLS certificate for the connection to the untrusted (app) part of the server.

 You will need these two files for running the client in non-simulation mode.